Osaka Castle

 3F Toyotomi Hideyoshi and His Era

-Restored model of the main keep of Osaka Castle during the Toyotomi period.
+Toyotomi Period: Restored model of the main enclosure of Osaka Castle

 2F Castle Information Corner

-Displays basic knowledge about Osaka Castle and castles in general.
+Basic information about Osaka Castle and castles in general is on display.

-Full-scale replicas of the shachihoko and fukuhō used in the current main keep are on display.
+Life-size replicas of the shachihoko, fukutora, and other items used in the current keep are on display.

-Five programs related to Toyotomi Hideyoshi and Osaka Castle are screened sequentially (subtitles available in Japanese, English, Chinese, and Korean).
+Five programs about Toyotomi Hideyoshi and Osaka Castle are shown in sequence.
+(Subtitles are available in Japanese, English, Chinese, and Korean.)

-Souvenirs of Osaka Castle are available for sale.
+Souvenirs from Osaka Castle are on sale here.

 Osaka Castle Movies